Frequently Asked Questions about the Levitt Pavilion

 How do you choose the bands that perform?

-We get bands from several sources: attending music conferences, who’s playing in the area a lot, who has a fan following, recommendations from bands who play at the Levitt, submissions and suggestions.
+We get bands from several sources: attending music conferences, who’s playing in the area a lot, who has a significant fan following, recommendations from bands who play at the Levitt, submissions and suggestions.
 We have a Program Committee that listens to tons of music and bands and selects bands for our concert seasons.
 Our criteria and how to submit your band can be found on Perform.

 Do the bands play for free?